 The primary outcomes considered in the review were depression, post-traumatic stress disorder (PTSD), anxiety and child behaviour problems (including sexualised behaviour and externalising behaviour).
 The review also considered some parent-related outcomes, including the parent’s knowledge, skills and beliefs about the child.

 Child’s psychological functioning

-Overall, CBT treatment models had no effect on children’s psychological functioning.
-Children who had CBT treatment often experienced a positive reduction in their symptoms of depression, anxiety or PTSD but in most studies the reduction was not significantly different when compared with the control group.
+Overall, CBT treatment models had a moderate positive effect on children’s psychological functioning.
+Children who had CBT treatment often experienced a positive reduction in their symptoms of depression, anxiety or PTSD and in most studies this reduction was statistically significant.
 Nine out of ten of the studies included in the analysis provided other therapies to children in the control group (often psychotherapy).
 These findings are based on moderate strength evidence.

 The review suggests that CBT may have a positive (but as yet unproven) impact on the following symptoms:

 Analysis of five studies, involving 421 participants, showed that CBT had a moderately positive effect in decreasing symptoms of depression.
 Four studies which looked at effects 12 months after the intervention found that these improvements were still present, but had reduced.

 Analysis of 6 studies involving 442 participants showed that CBT had a moderately positive effect in decreasing symptoms of PTSD immediately after treatment and 12 months later.
 Evidence of longer term impact was based on three studies and 246 participants.